syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 ## Change the label and editor width

-The label and editor width can be set proportionally by using [LabelWidth] and [EditorWidth] properties of [DefaultLayoutSettings] class.
+The label and editor width can be set proportionally by using `LabelWidth` and `EditorWidth` properties of `DefaultLayoutSettings` class.
-The [Value] and [UnitType] properties of [DataFormItemLength] each return the value and unit type of the corresponding DataFormItemLength, respectively.
+The `Value` and `UnitType` properties of `DataFormItemLength` each return the value and unit type of the corresponding DataFormItemLength, respectively.

-Label and Editor can be specified with proportionate values such as 0.4* and 0.6* when the [DataFormItemLength.UnitType] is 'Star'.
+Label and Editor can be specified with proportionate values such as 0.4* and 0.6* when the `DataFormItemLength.UnitType` is "Star".
-Additionally, you can specify a defined width for the editor and label, such as "300, 400," and the [DataFormItemLength.UnitType] is "Absolute."
+Additionally, you can specify a defined width for the editor and label, such as "300, 400," and the `DataFormItemLength.UnitType` is "Absolute."

 {% tabs %}